cloudflare/cloudflare-docs/content/ssl/edge-certificates/_index.md

 Issuing and renewing certificates can take up a lot of time from your technical teams.
 Leverage Cloudflare [Universal SSL](/ssl/edge-certificates/universal-ssl/) or [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/) to simplify this process.

+Advanced certificates offer more customization than Universal SSL.

-[Custom certificates](/ssl/edge-certificates/custom-certificates/) offer more flexibility in terms of certificate authority (CA) or certificate validation level, but require you to handle issuance and renewal independently.
+With [custom certificates](/ssl/edge-certificates/custom-certificates/), you have full control in terms of certificate authority (CA) or certificate [validation level](/ssl/concepts/#validation-level), for example, but you need to handle issuance and renewal on your own.

 ### Meet cipher suites requirements